Newly Built Home Exemption

 You will receive a letter at the end of the first year to confirm you meet these requirements.

 You may keep part of the exemption if you moved out before the end of the first year.
+However, you must repay a portion of the amount of the exemption based on the number of days you moved out before the end of the first year.

 If you qualify for the exemption, but didn't apply when you registered your home, you may apply for a refund.